girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 ## Retina Display

-Retina display may be a term created by Apple to see devices and monitors that have a resolution and element density therefore high that someone is unable to recognise the individual pixels at a traditional viewing distance.Now The Apple device's display was well received and greatly improved the viewing expertise.
+Retina display is a term created by Apple to see devices and monitors that have a resolution and element density therefore high that someone is unable to recognise the individual pixels at a traditional viewing distance.Now The Apple device's display was well received and greatly improved the viewing expertise.

 Difference between Non Retina Display and Retina Display

 1. Retina Display Image

 ![300px-Retina_Display](https://user-images.githubusercontent.com/54473091/142192529-16602e16-c339-44de-915d-ddc02687b69d.jpg)

 2. Non Retina Display Image